Chapter One Hundred One

 “Good, I’ll handle it, I have all the places Dasha orders from.
 It’s all of us plus Black, Sonia, Chan and Ning are coming for a week.
 Looking forward to eating fish I caught the same day.
 James is handy with the grill, Kara and Lacy do most of the inside cooking.
 Talk soon, bye.”

-I tell Janah, “We need to get Black and Chan families to Prescott.
+I tell Janah, “We need to get Black and Chan families to Arizona.
 It will be a welcome winter trip for them, get out of frozen New York.”